Why we exist

 Students enrolled on our programme receive expert support from our University Access Officers, mentors embedded in schools to guide pupils through their education options, university applications and student life topics such as navigating student finance.

-Our students are 50% more likely to place at a top university compared to statistically similar students.
+Young people on our programme are 50% more likely to place at a top university compared to statistically similar students.

 83% of our students say that one-to-one meetings with their mentors have improved their knowledge about university and 79% of our students feel that our workshops have motivated them to attend a top university.